Is this the morning light I see?

 She whispered in her slumber

-her head she curled into her knees
+her head she rolled into her knees

-her hair a flare of amber.
+her hair a flare of umber.

 Back to her dreams she wished to run

-and reach beyond the heat of sun
+to reach beyond the stars and sun

 to a place from which unfold